rocky-linux/documentation/docs/guides/dns/private_dns_server_using_bind.md

 Just making things work isn't good enough if you don't know what each term means, right?

-* **TTL** appears in both files and it stands for "Time To Live."
+* **TTL** appears in both files and it stands for "Time To Live".
 TTL tells the DNS server how long to keep its cache in place before requesting a fresh copy.
 In this case, the TTL is the default setting for all records unless a specific record TTL is set.
 The default here is 86400 seconds or 24 hours.
 * **IN** stands for Internet.
 In this case, we aren't actually using the Internet, so think of this as the Intranet.
 * **SOA** stands for "Start Of Authority" or what the primary DNS server is for the domain.
 * **NS** stands for "name server"